QueAnhHa/k8s-cluster-setup/README.md

      ```
    After making changes to the file, use **sudo netplan try** or **sudo netplan apply** to accept new config
    Notes:
+    * enp0s3 - network interface that takes the NAT connection of VirtualBox to access the internet
-    * enp0s8 – network interface name.
+    * enp0s8 – network interface that takes the Host only interface.
     * dhcp4 and dhcp6 – dhcp properties of an interface for IPv4 and IPv6 receptively.
     * addresses – sequence of static addresses to the interface.
     * gateway4 – IPv4 address for default gateway.
 (The `vboxnet` IP address)